Should You Overseed Your Lawn in the Fall? A Complete Guide for Bermuda Grass

 New – DGL Dark Green Lawn

-All fast release 25-0-0 + 6% iron.
+All fast release 25-0-0 + 6% iron for quick green-up.

 PGF Complete 16-4-8 Lawn Fertilizer

-This is the main fertilizer for ALL lawns during the growing season.
-Warm season and cool season lawns.
+This is the main fertilizer for ALL lawns during the growing season—warm season and cool season lawns.

 Should be applied to ALL LAWNS and can be applied as heavy and as often as you like.
-It contains NOTHING that can hurt your lawn and is 50/50 mix of biochar and humic acid.
+It contains NOTHING that can hurt your lawn and is a 50/50 mix of biochar and humic acid.

 Killing Grubs and Army Worms with the Double Kill Doucide